sovrynn/ecdo/README.md

 All pull requests will be reviewed to ensure they follow the contribution guidelines.

-## Embedding Images into Markdown
+## Embedding Images/GIFs into Markdown

 Two ways:
-1. Use this snippet (replace `PATH` with the path to the image, for example `img/australia.jpg`). `alt` and `Title` are shown when the image fails to load and on hover, respectively:
+1. Use this snippet (replace `PATH` with the path to the image, for example `img/australia.jpg`):

 ```
 ![](PATH)